justinthelaw/opera/README.md

 #### Client

 1. Open a new terminal
-2. Go to the `client/config/` directory and create a `.env.client.local` using the `.env.client.example` as a reference
-3. In `client/`, execute the following to start the client:
+2. In `client/`, execute the following to start the client:

 ```bash
 npm install && npm start